The act of handwriting is a complex skill that requires the intensive action of the mind, muscles and nerves.

-3. The degree of speed of the act of writing (actual intensity of the stoke, letter, word, or sentence impulse).
+- The degree of the speed of the act of writing (actual intensity of the stoke, letter, word, or sentence impulse).

-5. The nationality of the writer, an also the national environment in which he is at present living, or has previously lived for a length of time.
+- The nationality of the writer, and also the national environment in which he is at present living, or has previously lived for a length of time.

-7. The power of graphic expression conditioned by the visual memory and manual dexterity.
+- The power of graphic expression conditioned by visual memory and manual dexterity.

-8. The degree of the writer’s vanity, affectation and desire to imitate others on the one hand or his naturalness and modesty of the other.
+- The degree of the writer’s vanity, affectation, and desire to imitate others on the one hand or his naturalness and modesty of the other.

 - Understanding the degree of cultivation, knowledge of foreign languages, foreign styles of handwriting, and foreign countries.

 - The acute physiological condition of the writer.

 - The circumstance whether the letter in question stands alone or at the beginning or the end of a word, and whether the final direction of the movement preceding letter and the beginning of the movement of the letter just written, as well as the final direction of the letter just written and the initial direction of the following letter.